HumanCellAtlas/dcp-community/charters/DataProcessingService/DataProcessingService.md

 ### Slack Channels

-__HumanCellAtlas#mintteam:__ team discussions, a place to directly communicate to the team, who works on the service and the pipelines, as needed
+__HumanCellAtlas/mintteam:__ team discussions, a place to directly communicate to the team, who works on the service and the pipelines, as needed
-__HumanCellAtlas#mintteam-ci:__ mint team continuous integration status
+__HumanCellAtlas/mintteam-ci:__ mint team continuous integration status

 ### Mailing List